Super Bowl XX

 Super Bowl XX was an American football game between the National Football Conference (NFC) champion Chicago Bears and the American Football Conference (AFC) champion New England Patriots to decide the National Football League (NFL) champion for the 1985 season.
-The Bears defeated the Patriots by the score of 46–10, capturing their first NFL championship since 1963, three years prior to the birth of the Super Bowl.
+The Bears defeated the Patriots by the score of 46–10, capturing their first (and to date, only) Super Bowl and first NFL championship since 1963, ending a 23-year championship drought for not just the Bears, but the city of Chicago in general.
 Super Bowl XX was played on January 26, 1986, at the Louisiana Superdome in New Orleans.

 This was the fourth Super Bowl and, to date, the last time in which both teams made their Super Bowl debuts.
 (Note: Presently, this can only occur again if the NFC's Detroit Lions play one of the following AFC teams in the Super Bowl: the Cleveland Browns, Jacksonville Jaguars or Houston Texans.
 The previous three matchups involving first-time participants were Super Bowl I, Super Bowl III and Super Bowl XVI.)
 The Bears entered the game after becoming the second team in NFL history to win 15 regular season games.
 With their then-revolutionary 46 defense, Chicago led the league in several defensive categories, outscored their opponents with a staggering margin of 456–198, and recorded two postseason shutouts.
 The Patriots were considered a Cinderella team during the 1985 season, and posted an 11–5 regular season record, but entered the playoffs as a wild card because of tiebreakers; defying the odds, New England posted three road playoff wins to advance to Super Bowl XX.

 In their victory over the Patriots, the Bears set or tied Super Bowl records for sacks (seven), fewest rushing yards allowed (seven), and margin of victory (36 points).
 At the time, New England broke the record for the quickest lead in Super Bowl history, with Tony Franklin's 36-yard field goal 1:19 into the first quarter after a Chicago fumble.
 But the Patriots were eventually held to negative yardage (−19) throughout the entire first half, and finished with just 123 total yards from scrimmage, the second lowest total yards in Super Bowl history, behind the Minnesota Vikings (119 total yards) in Super Bowl IX.
 Bears defensive end Richard Dent, who had 1.5 quarterback sacks, forced two fumbles, and blocked a pass, was named the game's Most Valuable Player (MVP).
 Although he posted relatively mediocre game statistics and failed to score a touchdown himself, star running back Walter Payton was also later credited as being a major factor in the Bears' victory on account of the Patriots' heavy coverage of him giving other members of the team more and better opportunities to score.

 The telecast of the game on NBC was watched by an estimated 92.57 million viewers.
 To commemorate the 20th Super Bowl, all previous Super Bowl MVPs were honored during the pregame ceremonies.